Cancer Case Conference

 A multi-disciplinary clinical activity which serves to maintain, develop, or increase the knowledge, skills, and professional performance and relationships that a physician uses to provide services for patients, the public or the profession.

 Limited to MGMC approved providers, referring physicians and other health care providers who practice and /or refer patients for care at Mary Greeley Medical Center.

-Following the conference, participants should have an enhanced understanding about the diagnostic procedures and treatment planning for patients with the following types of cancer: Mucinous Adenocarcinoma, Adenocarcinoma, Carcinoma, Small Cell Carcinoma, Renal Carcinoma, Invasive Ductal Carcinoma.
+Following the conference, participants should have an enhanced understanding about the diagnostic procedures and treatment planning for patients with the following types of cancer: Metastatic Malignant Melanoma, Squamous Cell Carcinoma, Small Cell Carcinoma, and Infiltrating Ductal Carcinoma.

 Pathologist, McFarland Clinic, Ames, IA

 None of the members of the MGMC CME Committee, who planned this CME Activity, have any financial relationships to disclose relating to the content of the cases selected.
 Trisha Andersen, DO, Jamie Weydert, MD, and Christopher Johnson, MD, facilitators of Cancer Case Conference, disclose they have no financial relationships with a commercial entity producing healthcare-related products and/or services.